LukusAurelius/act-in-obs/README.md

 1. Change the Browser Source URL to `http://kagerou.hibiya.moe/config/index.html`.
 2. Under the source list in OBS, right click the Browser Source and click "Interact".
 You'll be presented with a window in which you can interact with the page.
 Here, you can edit settings, including importing settings from your main overlay using the Import/Export menu.
 Ignore the message that says the overlay failed to reload.
+3. If you're importing settings and CTRL+V doesn't work for pasting the import string, try using CTRL+ALT+V. As of OBS 26.0.0 (on Windows), using CTRL+V to paste in OBS browser source doesn't work.
-3. Change the Browser Source URL back to what you got from ACT.
+4. Change the Browser Source URL back to what you got from ACT (or the Kagerou URL listed in step 7 of the above section).
 Your overlay should look exactly as you configured it.

 ## Other stuff

 I did the bulk of the work for this guide in 2018, though this version is revised slightly.
 Please let me know if there are any issues.

 If you have problems getting this working, check your firewall settings, make sure you're running ACT as admin, and make sure you unblocked the files for the websocket.
-If it's still not working, you can post an issue, though my troubleshooting ability is limited as I am not currently subbed to FFXIV (as of 2020.2.28).
+If it's still not working, you can post an issue, though my troubleshooting ability is limited as I am not currently subbed to FFXIV (as of 2020.10.3).

 You may share this guide and use it as a basis for video tutorials etc, though you must provide attribution.
 A link to this repo works fine.
 This guide is licensed under Creative Commons Attribution 4.0 International; see LICENSE.txt for more info.

 #### Special thanks to:
 Amber and Blubs

+## Changes

+### 2020.10.3

+Added extra info to steps 7 and 10.